Thinkwise/docs/docs/sf/tasks.md

 @CALL START /MIN AcroRd32.exe /N /T %1
 ```

 With the use of parameters, it is also possible to create dynamic external program tasks.
 This can be used in situations in which the external program, network or web address to be opened is not always the same but changes depending on the situation.
-In these cases, a parameter has to be added to the task with the location of the external program or network or web address.
+In these cases, a parameter has to be added to the task with the location of the external program, network or web address.
 The *task parameter ID* of this parameter has to subsequently be specified between square brackets in the *Object name* field of the task (e.g., [URL]).
 For dynamic external program tasks, all other parameters are ignored.

 To open a dynamic URL without knowing the default browser, you can trick the task by using 'http:' as Object name and set the first parameter to the URL to be opened.
 The same goes for other URI schemes like 'mailto:'.